exbibyte/dynagrad/README.md

-# dynamic automatic differentiation in Rust
+# Dynamic Automatic Differentiation in Rust

+This is based on the autograd package and other variations of it as well as literature references (eg: The Art of Differentiating Computer Programs, An Introduction to Algorithmic Differentiation – Uwe Naumann).

-work in progress...
+Work in progress...

+To be supported: forward mode, reverse mode, composition thereof.